haberdashPI/vscode-master-key/notes.md

 code coverage?
 https://istanbul.js.org/

+TODO: switch to public repo status, include a license, add a note at the top about the repo being in a WIP status

 CI??
-  - probably: I can use xvfb
+  - yes: I can use xvfb
+    refer to https://github.com/webdriverio-community/wdio-vscode-service/blob/main/.github/workflows/ci.yml for instance

 ## Visual Documentation Improvements